London Government Act 1899: Woolwich local board

 A local board had been formed in Woolwich parish in 1852.
 It was the only parish in the metropolitan area to adopt legislation forming such a body.
 The board had a unique constitution, with some members elected and others nominated by the superintendent of the Royal Navy dockyard, the commanding officers of the Royal Engineers and the Royal Artillery, and the storekeeper of Her Majesty's Ordnance.
-The local board was dissolved by section 19 of the Act, with its powers passing to the metropolitan borough of Woolwich.
+Section 19 of the act dissolved the local board, with its powers passing to the metropolitan borough of Woolwich.

 Penge

 Penge was a detached part of the parish of Battersea, several miles from its parent parish, administered by the Lewisham District Board, and on the edge of the county of London as created in 1889.
-Section 20 of the Act sought to deal with this anomaly.
+Section 20 of the act sought to deal with this anomaly.
 It allowed an Order in Council to either incorporate the township into either of the metropolitan boroughs of Lewisham or Camberwell, or to form it into an urban district in one or other of the counties of Surrey or Kent.
 In the event, Penge became an urban district in Kent.

 Kensington Palace

-Section 21 allowed for Kensington Palace to be detached from the borough of Westminster and be transferred to the borough of Kensington by Order in Council, which was duly done.
+Section 21 of the act allowed for Kensington Palace to be detached from the borough of Westminster and be transferred to the borough of Kensington by Order in Council, which was duly done.
 The presence of the palace with the borough led indirectly to its acquisition of "royal" status in 1901.

 The Temples

-The Inner Temple and Middle Temple were deemed to be part of the City of London for the purposes of the act.
+Section 22 of the act deemed the Inner Temple and Middle Temple to be part of the City of London for the purposes of the act.

+Church Affairs

+Section 23 of the act provided that powers and duties of vestries relating to affairs of the church remained with the vestries.

-Areas of the Metropolitan Boroughs
+Areas of the metropolitan boroughs

-Schedule 1 of the Act described the area of each of the 28 boroughs to be created.
-It did not give them names.
+Schedule 1 of the act described the area of each of the 28 boroughs to be created but did not give them names.
 Where the borough consisted of a single parish, or followed the area of a parliamentary constituency then it would take its name.
-In other cases, an "appropriate name" was to be given to the borough by Order in Council.
+Section 27 of the act provided that, in other cases, an "appropriate name" was to be given to the borough by Order in Council.